-Exhibit D.2, from a PARCC Grade 12 task, illustrates a matching format.
+Example 2, from a PARCC Grade 12 task, illustrates a matching format.
 Students are asked to "drag" the ideas into the venn diagram.

-Exhibit D.3.
+Exhibit 3.
 Example of a Zones Selected Response Item Format and the Use of Task Characters from ePIRLS' Mars Block

-Exhibit D.3, from an ePIRLS task for grade 4 students, illustrates a zones item format.
+Exhibit 3, from an ePIRLS task for grade 4 students, illustrates a zones item format.
 The item asks students to "click on the website tab 'Rover Called Curiosity'."
 To do so, students must click on the tab of the webpage with the same title.
 This item also illustrates the use of task characters, or avatars.
 An animated icon of a teacher shows "Mr. Webster," and another one shows the "Student," who is the test taker.

-PISA Rapa Nui www.academicbookreview.com/Collapse Question 3 / 7 Refer to the Review of Collapse on the right.
+PISA Book Review Science News Rapa Nui www.academicbookreview.com/Collapse Question 3 / 7 Review of Collapse Refer to the Review of Collapse on the right.
 Click on the choices in the table to answer the question.
 Listed below are statements from the Review of Collapse.
 Are these statements facts or opinions?
 Click on either Fact or Opinion for each statement.
 Jared Diamond's new book, Collapse, is a clear warning about the consequences of damaging our environment.
-In the book, the author describes several civilizations that collapsed because of the choices they made and their impact on Is the statement a fact or an Fact Opinion the environment.
+In the book, the author describes several Is the statement a fact or an opinion? civilizations that collapsed because of the choices they made and their impact on the environment.
 One of the most disturbing examples in the book is Rapa Nui.
 According to the author, Rapa Nui was settled by Polynesians sometime after 700 In the book, the author describes several CE.
 They developed a thriving society of, perhaps, 15 000 people.
 They carved civilizations that collapsed because of the the moai, the famous statues, and used the natural resources available to them to choices they made and their impact on the move these huge moai to different locations around the island.
-When the first environment.
-Europeans landed on Rapa Nui in 1722, the moai were still there, but the trees were gone.
+When the first Europeans landed on Rapa Nui in 1722, the moai were still there, but the trees were gone.
 The population was down to a few thousand people who were One of the most disturbing examples in struggling to survive.
-Mr. Diamond writes that the people of Rapa Nui cleared the the book is Rapa Nui.

-They carved the moai, the famous statues

-and used the natural resources available

-to them to move these huge moai to different locations around the island.

-When the first Europeans landed on

-there, but the trees were gone.
+Mr. Diamond writes that the people of Rapa Nui cleared the the book is Rapa Nui. land for farming and other purposes and that they over-hunted the numerous They carved the moai, the famous statues. species of sea and land birds that had lived on the island.
+He speculates that the and used the natural resources available dwindling natural resources led to civil wars and the collapse of Rapa Nui's to them to move these huge moai to society. different locations around the island.
+The lesson of this wonderful but frightening book is that in the past, humans made When the first Europeans landed on Easter Island in 1722, the moai were still the choice to destroy their environment by cutting down all the trees and hunting animal species to extinction.
+Optimistically, the author points out, we can choose there, but the trees were gone. not to make the same mistakes today.
+The book is written well and deserves to be read by anyone who is concerned about the environment.
+The book is written well and deserves to be read by anyone who is concerned about the environment.